MuseosAbiertos/docs.museosabiertos/pages/05.jexiftoolgui/docs.es.md

 * The "System" tab (bottom right): W.r.t. the log level: Do not set it too high.
 That will create huge files and slow down the application (due to all the logging).
 The author or someone else might ask you to put it to the highest level for trobleshooting.

 The "Check for new jExifToolGUI version on program start" is useful as you will automatically be informed of a new release on startup.

-!
-This manual will be worked on and slowly expand.
-It currently is in its infancy.

 ## Appendix A GNU Free Documentation License
 [https://www.gnu.org/licenses/old-licenses/fdl-1.2.html#]